 Distances are measured on a straight line basis and can be requested directly from Admissions Dept at Hertfordshire County Council.

 The number of sibling and other “high priority” applicants can vary widely, and this affects how close one might need to live in order to be likely to be offered.
 In the year group which entered in 2017 the number of siblings was very low, at 71.
 This, and other factors such as the size of Year 6 that year, the number opting for independent education, and the number of first place preferences for St George’s, meant that on “Allocation day”, the final place offered went to a family which satisfied the Church criteria who lived 5.5km from the school.
 This was unusually good.

 In 2018 on the other hand, the number of siblings and other high priority was much bigger, with siblings numbering 93.
 This, along with more first preferences (279), meant that the final place allocated on allocation day was to a Church criteria applicant at 980 metres.
-After allocation day some parents will decline a place offered, generally because their child is going to be independently educated.
-But in 2018 this happened in very few cases, so that even after re-allocations, the final place allocated of the 180 available was at 1.2km
+After allocation day some parents will decline a place offered, generally because their child is going to be independently educated but in 2018 this happened in very few cases.

 However, this cannot and will not be repeated for 2019 entry.
 The admission number will be 170 day and 10 boarder students.